Car Exports & Imports Explained

 From all corners of our beautiful blue earth, there are thousands of people out there importing cars directly from Japan and saving hundreds or on many occasions thousands of dollars by simply importing direct.

 At the time of writing this, it’s currently Covid 19 season and we are all locked in this turmoil together.
 Donald Trump is no longer the president and there are more models of cars being produced than we have ever imagined.
+This has had little impact on car exports & imports overall.
+So if you are thinking “can I import a car”

 As you read on I will outline different engaging factors governing the Japanese car export system and how to get involved from an outsider’s perspective.
 I promise that nothing here will scare you away and maybe you will consider this as an opportunity or leave a little more educated.